BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 We won't be able to see any output yet until we enable WebRTC to bind a video stream to our `video` element.
 Let's do that next.

-In `QRScanner.tsx`, we want to initailize WebRTC video when we mount our component.
+In `QRScanner.tsx`, we want to initialize WebRTC video when we mount our component.

 ```tsx
 import { h, createRef, Component } from '/web_modules/preact.js'